dbnetsoft/RaceResultExchangeDocumentation/docs/displayboards/scripting.md

 ## Internal Fields

-The following fields are available in display board templates:
+The following fields are available in all display board templates, not only the currently selected one:

 * `Clock` contains the current time of day.
 E.g. one can use `{{ Clock | Format "HH:mm" }}` to format the clock with hours and minutes only.
 * `Countdown` contains the countdown to the given target time
 * `Runtime` contains the running time from the given target time
-* `TextLines[x]` contains the freetext lines, replace x with your line number starting from 0
+* `TextLine1`^, `TextLine2`, ... or `TextLines[x]` contains the freetext lines, replace x with your line number starting from 0
+* `Gaptime` contains the current gap time to the leader if any, otherwise null
+* `Leadertime` contains the current time of the leader if any, otherwise null

 In Time trial mode, the following fields can be used in addition: